OWNER & RESIDENT A-Z

 In 2016 and early 2017 the Board discussed the ‘window situation” with the Corporation’s lawyers and it is being resolved in the following manner:

-Once the revisions to the Condominium Act and the associated Regulations are known and evaluated, the Board will discuss the matter further with the Corporations’ current lawyers, Lash Condo Law, and may then make an application to the Ontario Superior Court of Justice to amend the Declaration to correct an error or inconsistency and clarify the statements regarding windows as noted above.
+- Once the revisions to the Condominium Act and the associated Regulations are all in effect and evaluated, the Board will discuss the matter further with the Corporations’ current lawyers, Lash Condo Law, and may then make an application to the Ontario Superior Court of Justice to amend the Declaration to correct an error or inconsistency and clarify the statements regarding windows as noted above.

 Clearly, each owner will have to decide for themselves if they are going to replace 'compromised' glass in their Unit's windows and/or deal with repairing/replacing weather-stripping etc. Though each case will be different, it would seem appropriate for an owner to repair and replace Unit windows for several more years as the complete window (glass and frame) replacement by the Corporation is (under the 2017 Reserve Fund Study) scheduled for 2027-2028.